The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 Vijayan spent the next couple of days browsing profiles.
 They went into details from the relevant — has this person traumatized someone in the past — to the mundane such as did they share any annoying ticks as the user’s real parents.
 Vijayan eventually ended up matching with an older man with a slightly disappointed resting face to be his father.
 His profile simply read Mr. Vader and Vijayan knew right away this was the sadomasochistic experience he wanted to spend some government bucks on.

-On their first family dinner together, and one of Vijayan’s first family dinners period, Mr Vader asked, “what was your father like?
+On their first family dinner together, and one of Vijayan’s first family dinners period, Mr. Vader asked, “what was your father like?
 I want to get a better understanding.”

 “Usually grumpy, bought a lot of books that he never read, cynical about the world, and… oh… never forgot to tell me what a disappointing fuckface I am!”
 Vijayan retorted, not missing the irony of his cynicism.